 What Particle Concentration is Best?

 Particle concentration doesn’t necessarily determine the effectiveness of a product, but it can help clue you in on the type of product it is.
 Ionic silver and true colloidal silver generally contain in the range of 3 to 20 ppm (parts per million).
 Silver proteins contain 30 ppm up to 20,000 ppm.
 Concentrations at this level are not considered safe.

 What makes a colloidal silver product effective is its surface area.
 The greater the available surface area, the greater amount of surfaces of harmful organisms that can be contacted.
 To illustrate this, think of a silver dollar.
 A silver dollar contains roughly 27 grams of silver with a surface area of about 28 square centimeters.
 Break up all the silver particles into their atomic form, and the surface area of all those silver particles can be measured in acres!

 Can You Make Your Own Colloidal Silver?

 It’s true you can buy your own generator and make home-made colloidal silver solutions.
 First, you should never make a silver solution using silver salts or silver proteins.
 Issues such as contamination, the silver particles being too big and ineffective, and argyria are common concerns.
 As for the generators–while you could attempt to make your own solutions at home, there are considerations to make.
 You’ll need to invest the time and money to get the equipment and learn how to use it.
 You’ll also need to ensure a sterile environment.
 Most importantly, you’ll need to ensure the purity of the colloidal silver product.
-Or, you can save yourself a lot of time and money and try Silver Fuzion® instead.
 Do you use colloidal silver?
 What’s been your experiences?
 Please let us know in the comments!